Skip to main content

 How much does it cost to make an app like Uber?

 $100K-$300K for the core experience.
-Uber spent over $200M, but you don't need that.
+Uber burned through over $200M, but you don't need anything close to that.
 A ride-hailing MVP with matching, real-time tracking, and payment processing runs $80K-$150K through an experienced agency.
 Add driver management and surge pricing for another $30K-$50K.

 What is the average cost of a mobile app in 2026?

 $25K-$150K based on Clutch's 2025 survey of 1,000+ projects.
-Simple apps average $30K, medium-complexity apps average $75K, and complex enterprise platforms average $175K.
-These are agency rates globally.
-Freelancers run 30-50% less but carry higher risk of rework and missed deadlines.
+Simple apps average $30K.
+Medium-complexity ones average $75K.
+Complex enterprise platforms average $175K.
+Those are global agency rates.
+Freelancers run 30-50% less, but they carry a higher risk of rework and missed deadlines.

 How much does app maintenance cost per year?

-15-25% of the original build cost annually.
-A $100K app costs $15K-$25K per year in maintenance covering bug fixes, OS updates, server costs, and minor feature additions.
-Skip maintenance and your app breaks within 12 months when Apple or Google push mandatory SDK updates.
+15-25% of the original build cost every year.
+A $100K app costs $15K-$25K annually in maintenance, which covers bug fixes, OS updates, server costs, and minor feature additions.
+Skip it and your app breaks inside 12 months, the moment Apple or Google push a mandatory SDK update.

 Is Flutter cheaper than building native iOS and Android?

 Yes, 30-40% cheaper on average.
 One codebase handles both platforms instead of two.
-A native app costing $80K would cost roughly $50K-$55K in Flutter with near-identical performance.
-Google's own benchmarks show Flutter renders at 60fps on most devices, closing the native gap.
+A native app costing $80K lands around $50K-$55K in Flutter, with near-identical performance.
+Google's own benchmarks show Flutter rendering at 60fps on most devices, which closes most of the native gap.

 What is the hourly rate for app developers in 2026?